walkerkq/baby_data/sleep/baby_sleep.md

 First, I split sessions into individual days (e.g. sessions crossing over midnight would become one ending at 11:59 PM and a second one starting at 12:00 AM).
-For cleaner visualiztion, I then shifted the times to allow for a plot with the x axis beginning at 7 AM rather than 12 AM to more clearly delineate day and night sleeps.
+For cleaner visualization, I then shifted the times to allow for a plot with the x axis beginning at 7 AM rather than 12 AM to more clearly delineate day and night sleeps.